-The 14- 25 Team 4 is forecasting to be £179k over budget.
-This is due to a forecast shortfall between the grant received from the Home Office for former looked after unaccompanied asylum seeking young people who are now over 18 and the costs incurred in supporting them.
+Whilst the additional funding is welcomed the underlying overspend is due to a forecast shortfall between the grant received from the Home Office for former looked after unaccompanied asylum seeking young people who are now over 18 and the costs incurred in supporting them.
 The local authority has a duty to support this cohort of young people as care leavers.
 Pending young people being granted an asylum seeking status as young adults, they are not able to claim benefits or obtain housing and require support from the local authority until the Home Office has made a decision.